 The author of 1984, another dystopian novel.
 Yet Orwell’s dystopia is very different from Huxley’s, and portrays the end of free thought and speech as being the result of strict government repression and violent control.
 Postman’s book argues that Orwell was wrong: that the things we love are in fact much more dangerous than the things we hate.

 George Orwell Quotes in Amusing Ourselves to Death

-The Amusing Ourselves to Death quotes below are all either spoken by George Orwell or refer to George Orwell .
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Books edition of Amusing Ourselves to Death published in 2005.).
+The Amusing Ourselves to Death quotes below are all either spoken by George Orwell or refer to George Orwell.
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Books edition of Amusing Ourselves to Death published in 2005.).

 George Orwell Character Timeline in Amusing Ourselves to Death

 The timeline below shows where the character George Orwell appears in Amusing Ourselves to Death.
 The colored dots and icons indicate which themes are associated with that appearance.

 Chapter 1: The Medium is the Metaphor

 ...determined by the form of the media that presents it.
 Postman believes that McLuhan, like Orwell and Huxley, “spoke in the tradition of prophecy.”
 Postman was once a student of McLuhan,... (full context)

 ...by which the spirit of a culture may be shriveled,” Postman says.
 “In the first—the Orwellian—culture becomes a prison.
 In the second—the Huxleyan—culture becomes a burlesque.”
 For Orwell, the danger comes... (full context)